AlexanderBrese/gomon/README.md

 ## run go-server-browser-reload

-If you want to configure the reload behavior or set change paths then just provide a config to the process.
+If you want to configure the reload behavior or set change paths then just provide a `configuration` to the process.

 ```
 go-server-browser-reload -c PATH_TO_YOUR_CONFIG